BMW 2 Series Active Tourer review

 The engines are efficient, though the diesel is a little noisy for our tastes.
 There's also a plug-in hybrid 225xe, which can manage up to 25 miles on electric power alone.

 Engines, performance and drive

 Like the design, an MPV’s driving dynamics can be limited due to the shape and size of the vehicle.
 But the 2 Series Active Tourer is rather agile for its size and manages body control well.
-The steering is well weighted and accurate but select sport mode and it becomes artificially heavy.
+The steering feels very sharp at first, but once you're accustomed to a people mover with such a sporty setup, it proves itselve to be well weighted and accurate.
+Engaging sport mode makes it feel artificially heavy, though.

 Turn into a bend and you’ll notice some movement in the body but even through quick changes in direction the Active Tourer never feels unsettled.
 It’s only when you really hurl it in into a corner you’ll notice excess body roll but that’s always going to be the case with a car of this size and height.

 At higher speeds intrusive engine noise from the best-selling 2.0 diesel is drowned out by excessive wind noise kicked up by the tall A-pillars and wing mirrors.
 The ride is always supple, though, even on larger 18-inch alloy wheels, so it’s comfortable on the move if you can ignore the slight lack in refinement.